danjhd/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/400-lab-09-helper-scripts.md

 ---

 ### Overview
-In this lab we will look into CloudFormation [Helper Scripts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html).
-What you have learned in previous lab is a great starting point.
-However as you may noticed from your `UserData` example, procedural scripting is not ideal.
-You have deployed a simple PHP application, but imagine trying to write much more complicated app in userdata.
+In this lab, we will look into CloudFormation [Helper Scripts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html).
+What you have learned in the previous lab is a great starting point.
+However as you may have noticed from your `UserData` example, procedural scripting is not ideal.
+You have deployed a simple PHP application, but imagine trying to write a much more complicated app in userdata.
 That would be very tricky.

 To solve this problem, CloudFormation provides helper scripts.
-These helper scripts make CloudFormation a lot more powerful and enable you to fine tune templates to better fit your use case.
-For example, you can update application configuration without recreating an instance.
+These helper scripts make CloudFormation a lot more powerful and enable you to fine-tune templates to better fit your use case.
+For example, you can update the application configuration without recreating an instance.

 The helper scripts come pre-installed on Amazon Linux and can be updated periodically by using `yum install -y aws-cfn-bootstrap`